Arthur Rostron: Death

 Rostron and his wife had been visiting their daughter Margaret in Calne when he was taken ill.
 He developed pneumonia and died at the Cottage Hospital, Chippenham, on 4 November 1940, aged 71.
 His funeral service took place at West End Parish Church, Southampton, on Thursday 7 November 1940.
 He was survived by his wife, Ethel Minnie, and their four children.
 Ethel died on 7 July 1943 at the age of 69 and is buried beside him in the graveyard of West End Church.

 Portrayals in Titanic films

 He has been portrayed in various Titanic films by several actors.
-In the 1958 A Night to Remember he is played by Anthony Bushell.
-In 1979's SOS Titanic he is portrayed by Philip Stone.
-In the 1996 TV drama Titanic he is portrayed by Terence Kelly.
-Finally, in the 1999 TV documentary The Titanic Chronicles (about the U.S. Senate inquiry), he was portrayed (in voice) by John Cunningham.